nic-debugging/Pocket-App/README.md

 Add and store tabs (URLs) by pasting the URL in text box on top, and click on the "Add tab" button.

 You must click on the Apply button to refresh and displays the newly added tab/file.
+NOTE: Tab will only show after pasted URL disappears (takes a few seconds).

 #### Suitable URLs
 - **Standard HTTP/HTTPS URLs:** URLs that start with `http://` or `https://` and ending with a top-level-domain